Kalal0/KAIM-Retail-Smart-Inventory-Management-based-on-Real-time-Analytics/README.md

   To know where the products are located, we used a [YOLO](https://github.com/ultralytics/ultralytics) machine learning model and trained it on the [SKU110K dataset](https://github.com/eg4000/SKU110K_CVPR19).

 ## The "What"
-  Seeing as how there isn't any publicly available "fine grained" datasets for Saudi Arabia retailing store products, we had to create our own.
+  Seeing as how there isn't any publicly available "fine grained" datasets for Saudi Arabian retailing store products, we had to create our own.
+We gathered our dataset by taking pictures of store shelves and passing those images to our YOLO model to provide us with indivdual product images.
+The stores were Al-Danube and Al-Tamimi.
+After structuring our dataset we trained it using a [Resnet34](https://www.kaggle.com/datasets/pytorch/resnet34) Model.

+# Linking it with the store database
+  In this step we simply linked the device to